Contemporary Community Textile Artist Derbyshire UK

 -

-I apply this learning through a range of collaborative projects that use stitch, storytelling and creative facilitation to connect communities and celebrate place.
+This learning is applied through a range of collaborative projects that use stitch, fibre, storytelling and creative facilitation to connect communities and celebrate place.

 -